Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-between $f$ and $\tilde{f}$ relative $\partial U_1 \cup \partial U_2 \cup \pc(f)$.
-Note that a Thurston conjugacy is not a conjugacy between the two maps.
-It is a conjugacy on the postcritical set and homotopic to a conjugacy on the complement of the postcritical set.
-We see in the next lemma that it is in the ``right'' homotopy class.
+between $f$ and $\tilde{f}$.
+Note that a Thurston conjugacy does not conjugate the two maps.
+It is a conjugacy on the post-critical set, and homotopic to a conjugacy on the complement of the post-critical set.

-The following result is due to Thurston and Sullivan~\cite{S1} which originates the ``pull-back method'' in holomorphic dynamics.
+The following result due to Thurston and Sullivan~\cite{S1} originates the ``pullback method'' in holomorphic dynamics. \begin{lem} Thurston conjugate unicritical polynomial-like mappings are q.c.\ conjugate. \end{lem} The proof given in \cite{Ly97}, Lemma~10.1, in the quadratic case works for the unicritical maps without any change.